emersonv25/Dettoo-Login-PHP/README.md

 * Log in
 * Sign Up
-* Forgot password (by email, no verification code yet)
+* Forgot password (by email, without needing a verification code, for now)

 # In Developer
 * User panel